BaraqFi/alx-poll/README.md

 4. Set up Supabase Database:
    - Go to your Supabase project dashboard
    - Navigate to the SQL Editor
-   - Run the SQL commands from `supabase-schema.sql`
+   - Run the SQL commands from `database-schema.sql`

 5. Run the development server:
 ```bash